 I was so creeped out by the news of Bennington’s passing that I just shut my computer down, my phone down, etc. & stayed away from the media completely.
 In contrast to my reaction to Cornell’s death I just couldn’t read anything about this latest tragedy or even listen to Linkin Park music.
 I had always liked Soundgarden, but to be honest some of that for me was just a nostalgic 90’s flashback thing.
 But I listened to Linkin Park on a regular basis; it was/is a band that had much more immediate relevance to me.

 I haven’t really been this disturbed by hearing about a celebrity death since Robin Williams.
-I know the old criticism here: I didn’t even know them really, people in this world die every day, and I shouldn’t feel upset.
+I anticipate the old criticism here: I didn’t even know them really, people in this world die every day, and I shouldn’t feel upset.
 That’s bullshit, because if nothing else: to me, it’s confirmation/a symptom/a victim of that weird zeitgeist energy.
 It tells me: there is something seriously amiss.

 It’s like when David Bowie and Prince died within like 4 months of each other.
 It’s a weird fucking feeling.
 Like when Jimmy Hendrix and Jim Morrison and Janis Joplin all died around the same time period and at the same age.
 And, in the case of Cornell/Bennington, it most certainly brings to mind the wave of grunge musicians in the mid-90s who ended up dead by suicide/overdose.